andrewjmead/wpsites/README.md

 ```
 $ wpsites config

- Searching for config file at:
+ Searching for a config file at:
  /Users/andrewmead/.wpsites.php

  Copying default config to `/Users/andrewmead/.wpsites.php`